Skip to content

 Day1

-Day 1: Ascent to Cabane de la Dent Blanche 3,507 m a.s.l.
+Day 1: Hike to Cabane de la Dent Blanche 3,507 m a.s.l.

 The approach to Cabane de la Dent Blanche is one of the longest in the Alps.
 After meeting in Ferpècle, we start at a leisurely pace.
 The path leads through alpine terrain, past Bricola, until we reach a long traverse.
-Here, the view opens up to the glacier forefield of Glacier des Manzettes.
+Here, the view opens up to the glacier floodplain of Glacier des Manzettes.
 The path becomes more challenging: over scree, snow, and boulders, we steadily climb higher.
 At Roc Noir, we step onto the glacier and cross it briefly before reaching the Cabane de la Dent Blanche.
 There, we enjoy the evening sun and gather strength for the upcoming summit day.

 Distance